Log in to the ASHG Portal to submit or view your submission.

-Human Genetics Scholars Initiative: Applications closed June 2023.
+Human Genetics Scholars Initiative: Applications will open Spring 2024.

 ASHG, in partnership with NHGRI, Biogen, GSK and Roche is pleased to provide the Human Genetics Scholars Initiative, a program created to help advance diversity and inclusion in the field.
 The program will identify, mentor, and help prepare a select group of high-potential, diverse early-career individuals for professional success.
 In addition, scholars will develop and sustain a community of researchers across generations committed to diversity and inclusion, who are willing to foster sustained attention to these issues in their research institutions and training programs.
 Meet the 2019-2022 scholars.

 ASHG Annual Awards: Nominations for 2024 will open in late March.